More than 200 Distributors

 If an allergic reaction to cefaclor occurs, the drug should be discontinued and the patient treated with the appropriate agents.

 Cefaclor should be administered with caution in the presence of markedly impaired renal function.
-Since the half-life of cefaclor in anuric patients is 2.3 to 2.8 hours (compared to 0.6-0.9 hours in normal subjects), dosage adjustments for patients with moderate or severe renal impairment are not usually required.
-Clinical experience with cefaclor under such conditions is limited; therefore, careful clinical observation and laboratory studies should be made.
+Since the half-life of cefaclor in anuric patients is 2.3 to 2.8 hours (compared to 0.6-0.9 hours), dosage adjustments for patients with moderate or severe renal impairment are not usually required.
+If cefaclor associated neurotoxicity is suspected, discontinuation of cefaclor should be considered.

 Broad-spectrum antibiotics should be prescribed with caution in individuals with a history of gastro- intestinal disease, particularly colitis.